 Every modulating furnace has one.
 Sure, some non-modulating furnaces have variable speed blowers (aka variable capacity blowers), but modulating units always have them.
 Otherwise, airflow and gas pressure modulation wouldn’t be in sync and the furnace couldn’t function properly.

-Most standard furnaces and, for that matter, air conditioners have a single-speed blower that always runs at the same (usually high) speed whenever there's a call for heat or cooling.
-Variable speed blowers, on the other hand, can run at low or high speeds in accordance with the home's heating or cooling needs.
-They usually run at lower speeds, consuming less energy than their standard "on/off" brethren.
+Most standard furnaces and, for that matter, air conditioners have a single-speed blower that always runs at the same (usually high) speed whenever there’s a call for heat or cooling.
+Variable speed blowers, on the other hand, can run at low or high speeds to the home’s heating or cooling needs.
+They usually run at lower speeds, consuming less energy than their standard “on/off” brethren.

-So, modulating gas valve + variable speed blower = better comfort, less energy consumption.
+So, modulating gas valve + variable speed blower = better comfort, and less energy consumption.

-But do modulating furnaces have any unique problems you should be aware of?
+But do modulate furnaces have any unique problems you should be aware of?

 These are the primary modulating furnace problems.

-Ok, there's really just one one modulating furnace-specific problem that we're used to seeing out in the wild: gas pressure settings.
+Ok, there’s just one modulating furnace-specific problem that we’re used to seeing out in the wild: gas pressure settings.